thimpat/to-esm/README.md

 1.2).

-You can setup toesm to use the appropriate version depending on your config file:
+You can setup toesm to use the appropriate version: